Transparency needed for effective projects

 However, there are also many risks that come from project management, with ineffective handling often leading to huge costs for the business.
 Often these costs cannot be recuperated and leave huge holes in company budgets.

-IT projects are just one area in which companies can easily face spiralling costs and ineffective results.
+IT projects are just one area in which companies can easily face spiraling costs and ineffective results.
 A study from McKinsey and Company found that, among software projects, 66 per cent run over budget, while 33 per cent run over time.

 At the same time, companies are at real risk of losing business from badly-handled projects.
 In fact, 17 per cent of IT projects go so badly that they threaten the existence of the whole company.